There’s no doubt that the world of craft producing is an interesting one.

 A surcharge is a per litre charge made up of a profit component and an environmental recycling component.

-A tasting room service licence is issued to a licensed manufacturer to sell their product based on terms and conditions issued by the Liquor and Gaming Authority of Manitoba.
+A tasting room service licence is issued to a licensed manufacturer to sell their product based on terms and conditions issued by the Liquor, Gaming and Cannabis Authority of Manitoba.

 A winery is defined as a commercial grade facility that produces any alcoholic beverage obtained by the fermentation of the natural sugar content of fruits or of other agricultural products containing sugar, including honey and milk.
 Wineries in Manitoba are required to manufacture or package a minimum of 100,000 litres of wine per year on-site.